 And vice versa for $C'$. \end{definition}

-For example, $C$ and $C'$ in Fig. 15 (a) are gradually varied, but $C$ and $C'$ in Fig. 15 (b) are not gradually varied.
-We can see that a 2-cell, which is a simple path, and any two connected parts in the 2-cell are gradually varied.
-So we can say that a 2-cell can be contracted to a point gradually.
+For example, $C$ and $C'$ in Fig.\ 15 (a) are gradually varied, but $C$ and $C'$ in Fig.\ 15 (b) are not gradually varied.
+We can see that a 2-cell, which is a simple path, and any two connected parts in the 2-cell are gradually varied, so we can say that a 2-cell can be contracted to a point gradually.

 Assume $E(C)$ denotes all edges in path $C$.
-Let ${\rm XorSum}(C,C') = (E(C) \setminus E(C'))\cup (E(C') \setminus E(C))$. ${\rm XorSum}$ is called ${\rm sum ( modulo}\ 2)$ in Newman's book.~\cite{New}
+Let ${\rm XorSum}(C,C') = (E(C) \setminus E(C'))\cup (E(C') \setminus E(C))$. ${\rm XorSum}$ is called ${\rm sum ( modulo}\ 2)$ in Newman's book ~\cite{New}.

-Attaching a 2-cell to a simple path $C$, if the intersection is an arc (connected path) not a vertex, we can cut the intersection (keep the first and last vertices of the intersection which is an arc); the simple path will go another half of the arc of the cell.
+Attaching a 2-cell to a simple path $C$, if the intersection is an arc (connected path) and not a vertex, then we can cut the intersection (keeping the first and last vertices of the intersection, which is an arc); the simple path will go another half of the arc of the cell.
 The new path is also a simple path, and it is gradually varied to $C$.
-Therefore
+Therefore,

 \begin{lemma} \sl Let $C$ be a pseudo-curve and $A$ be a 2-cell.
-If $A \cap C$ is an arc containing at least an edge, then ${\rm XorSum}(C,A)$ is a gradual variation of $C$. \end{lemma}
+If $A \cap C$ is an arc containing at least one edge, then ${\rm XorSum}(C,A)$ is a gradual variation of $C$. \end{lemma}